 Taking action on smoking and health

-The expertise within these settings provides an opportunity for:
+The expertise within money advice settings provides an opportunity to:

-Between 2014 and 2016 NHS Greater Glasgow and Clyde and ASH Scotland worked together on a pilot to evaluate the potential role that money advice services can play in raising the issue of smoking.
+Between 2014 and 2016 NHS Greater Glasgow and Clyde and ASH Scotland worked together on a pilot project that evaluated the role that money advice services can play in raising the issue of smoking.

-The pilot centred on providing tailored training on tobacco and smoking issues to money advice staff across five Health and Social Care Partnership areas in East Renfrewshire, South Glasgow, Glasgow East, North West Glasgow and Renfrewshire.
+The pilot provided tailored training on tobacco and smoking issues to money advice staff across five Health and Social Care Partnership areas.
 Following the training evaluation we interviewed staff, managers and people using the services to identify their perceptions of the change, the impact achieved and any barriers they encountered.

 To download the full report The role of stopping smoking in money advice - putting health and economic benefits together report and Executive Summary

 Based on the recommendations from the pilot project ASH Scotland developed a new resource for money advice organisations to positively engage with people on the financial implications of smoking and raise awarness of the support available to them should they wish to quit.

 Each pack contains leaflets setting out the money that can be saved by stopping smoking and providing ten tips on the free advice and support available to help individuals quit their way.

 For further information download the summary report or read the full report.
 To order resources contact email@example.com.

 We are renewing our engagment with money advice organisations, poverty related groups, foodbanks and any community group who provide financial advice as part of the support they provide.
 If you would like get involved please contact firstname.lastname@example.org.